SMED Events - The quickest way to get ROI from your LEAN Deployment

 They learn to focus on the longest setup in the cell.

-They determine before the setup begins what the best “choreographed dance” is that would allow the team to flex (move to another machine) and setup other machines.
+They determine before the setup begins what the best “choreographed dance” is that would allow the team to flex (move to another machine) and set up other machines.

-This allows them to optimize capacity of the cell setup so that they can reduce setup time.
+This allows them to optimize the capacity of the cell setup so that they can reduce setup time.

 This kind of thinking usually reduces setup times by 30-50% without making any other improvements.
 Once we make improvements to the setup time of each machine, the net setup time of the cell is further reduced.

 Do you have a changeover process in your organization that has multiple processes in a line or cell?
-Have you had an internal effort to reduce setup/changeover time that did not work?